joelchan/notes/content/I- Utilize search terms as the basis for user-defined notifications.md

 ---
-title: "I- Utilize search terms as the basis for user-defined notifications"
+title: "I- Search terms as the basis for user-defined notifications"
+aliases:
+- /I-Utilize-search-terms-as-the-basis-for-user-defined-notifications
 enableToc: false # do not show a table of contents on this page
 ---
 Authored By:: [[P- Rob Haisfield]]